cawfree/web3-react-native/docs/web3.md

 ## <a name="connecting"></a>1.
 Connecting to a Network

-All transactions you make using `Web3` are required to take place on a designated ethereum network.
+Every transaction you make using `Web3` is required to take place on a designated ethereum network.
 This is how addresses on the network can send funds to one-another.
-In this respect, all of the functionality of `web3-react-native` sits behind our initial network configuration.

 In the example below, we show how to initialize a connection.